El Khomri law

-The loi n° 2016-1088 du 8 août 2016 relative au travail, à la modernisation du dialogue social et à la sécurisation des parcours professionnels is a piece of national legislation in France relating to employment.
+The law no. 2016-1088 of August 8, 2016 relating to work, the modernisation of social dialogue and the securing of professional careers is a piece of national legislation in France relating to employment.
 It is commonly known as the El Khomri law or the Loi travail.
 It evoked wide protests by labour unions around the country.
 The law came into force by a gazette notification on 9 August 2016.

+The text, after being reworked by the government, was adopted without a vote on first reading by the National Assembly, following the government's assumption of responsibility, thanks to the use of article 49 paragraph 3 of the French Constitution (known as "49.3").
+Following its adoption by the Senate, the text was again adopted without a vote by the National Assembly on a new and final reading.
+It was promulgated on 8 August 2016.

+Labour law reform continued in 2017 with a new reform of the Labour Code.

 Background

+In 2007, the TEPA law exempted overtime from tax.
+This provision was repealed in 2012, judged by the government to be responsible for the destruction of between 40,000 and 80,000 jobs.

 The Law was first presented in parliament on 17 February 2016 by labour minister Myriam El Khomri under the Second Valls Government; it was adopted into law on 8 August 2016.
 The legislation was designed to revise France's Labour Code in a way the government claimed would reduce unemployment.

 Emmanuel Macron is a supporter of the law.

 Contents

 The law makes it easier for companies to lay off workers, reduce overtime payments, and reduce severance payments that workers are entitled to if their company has made them redundant.
 On the other hand, it allows workers to transfer untaken days off between employers, and provides additional support for young people without training or qualifications.